 The idea was discarded by Paramount and, with the twenty-fifth anniversary of Star Trek only a year away, the studio turned to Leonard Nimoy and Nicholas Meyer to quickly come up with an appropriate adventure, using all the original actors.

-Within eleven months — a breathtaking pace for Hollywood — one of the strongest of Star Trek movie adventures was released in time to celebrate the saga’s quarter century anniversary.
+Within eleven months — a breathtaking pace for Hollywood — one of the strongest Star Trek movie adventures was released in time to celebrate the saga’s quarter-century anniversary.